 And thirdly, we divert food no longer suitable for human consumption to other recycling methods, to prevent it from going to landfill.
 These methods can include animal feed production, green energy facilities or industrial uses.

-- Our total food waste per food sales was 5.02 tonnes per million euro.
-By 2020 we aim to reduce this with 20%.
+- Our total food waste per food sales was 5.32 tonnes per million Euros.
+By 2020 we aim to reduce this by 20% from our 2016 baseline.

 All these actions combined not only make us a better neighbor; with the cost savings from improved buying decisions and reduced operational waste we can invest in an even stronger offering for our customers, making us a better place to shop.